 Mummy makeover is a very commonly performed procedure at Centre for Surgery and is carried out under TIVA general anaesthesia as a day case.
-The mummy makeover procedure takes between 2-4 hours to perform depending on the extent of the procedure and if other procedures are combined as well.
+The mummy makeover procedure takes between 2-4 hours to perform depending on the extent of the procedure and if other procedures such as breast augmentation are combined as well.
 The surgeon begins by making an incision across the lower abdomen as low as possible to ensure optimum concealment of the resulting scar and an incision is made around the belly button.
 The abdominal skin flap is carefully undermined using radiofrequency cautery all the way to the lower ribcage.
 This resulting skin flap is then pulled down and the excess redundant skin is trimmed off to match the new contours.
 Liposuction is also performed to the upper abdomen, flanks and edges of the incision to create a smaller waist.
 The incision is closed with minimal tension to maximise good wound healing.
 A new opening for the belly button is created and the existing belly button is sutured into its new position.
 You may have one or two drains inserted to collect any excess fluid used during the liposuction and these are usually removed about 2-3 days later in the clinic.
 The breast augmentation part of the procedure involves the insertion of silicone breasts either on top of or beneath the chest muscle through an inframammary incision.

 After your procedure

 The recovery after a mummy makeover is usually straightforward with minimal discomfort that can be effectively controlled with tablet painkillers and the majority of our patients are very comfortable by the end of week 1.
 The key is to keep well hydrated and keep mobilising gently to help the healing process as there is a risk of DVT/PE after tummy tuck surgery.
 Your doctor may recommend a period of approximately one week off work.
 You should minimise any excessive physical activity for the first 2 weeks after surgery to help with the healing of the incisions and reduce swelling.